Spanly Docs

 Configure the API key

-The SDK reads the API key from the apiKey option you pass to the constructor.
-Always source it from the environment – never hard-code it:
+The middleware reads the API key from the apiKey option, falling back to the SPANLY_API_KEY environment variable.
+Always source it from the environment, never hard-code it:

 Get a key by signing in at spanly.com, opening your project, and going to Settings → API keys.
 The region (us / eu) is encoded in the key prefix, so no extra config is needed.